ttiimmothy/server/README.md

 # Server

-Server is the server for worms or burns mobile app
+Server is the server for worms or burns mobile app.

 ## License